 These are the recruiters that candidates have the most experience with early on in their career.
 Also known as temp or staffing agencies, these guys are all about volume.
-They are the big contract houses (like Aerotek, where I started my career).
+They are the big contract houses.
 These companies have divisions that cover everything from customer service to sales, marketing and construction management.

 When do companies use them?
 Contract houses offer flexibility to hire and release employees due to demand or when people are needed for limited term projects but there is uncertainty about whether these roles will become long term.
 Some examples of this are for seasonal workers or roles with a high degree of turnover.